 It improves water retention capacity of soil because of its high organic matter content.

 It promotes better root growth and nutrient absorption.

 It improves nutrient status of soil-both macronutrients and micro-nutrients

-Table 1: Shoot height and Number of shoots/ plant of mulberry as influenced by the application of different organic manures
+Table 1: Effect on plant of mulberry as influenced by the application of different organic manures